NREL/HPC/docs/Documentation/Applications/comsol.md

 [user@kl3 ~]$ sbatch ./submit_single_node_job.sh
 ```

-## Running a Multi-node COMSOL Model in Batch Mode
+## Running a Multi-Node COMSOL Model in Batch Mode
 To configure a COMSOL job with multiple MPI ranks, required for any job where the number of nodes >1, you can build on the following template:

 example "Example Multiprocess Submission Script"